mlcommons/ck/README.md

 If you found CK interesting and possibly useful, you are welcome to reference above publications in your reports.

+Fun
+===
+* See CK development as a video: http://cknowledge.org/soft/commits/ck-visualization.mp4

 Acknowledgments
 ===============